 any tables that use a nontransactional storage engine (see the

 SQL_THREAD for this purpose.

 may be used with the

 threads to be stopped.

-until the current replication event group affecting one or
+If the current replication event group has modified one or more

 KILL QUERY or